5 Ways To Get That Festive Glow This Diwali

 Keep calm & drink water

 When you drink water throughout the day your skin becomes moisturized and it will have a fresh feel.
 Water also flushes out unwanted toxins in the body which is one of the reasons for your radiant skin.
-A well-hydrated skin has improved colour, elasticity and delays the signs of aging.
+A well-hydrated skin has improved colour, elasticity and delays the signs of ageing.

 What to do: It is recommended to drink at least 2-3 litres of water a day.
 If drinking water all day is boring, try sipping infused water or green tea.
 Limit your intake of sugary and caffeinated beverages.